alualu628628/Gaussian-Process-Incremental-Sample-Consensus-GP-INASC/readme.md

 # travelable_region
-An implementation of GP-INSAC algorithm
+An implementation of Gaussian Process Incremental Sample Consensus (GP-INSAC) algorithm
 Author: Huang Pengdi
 Email:alualu628628@163.com

 This is a implementation of GP-INSAC algorithm in ROS system
-The full name of GP-INSAC algorithm is Gaussian Process INSAC algorithm
+The full name of GP-INSAC algorithm is Gaussian Process Incremental Sample Consensus algorithm

 It is firstly proposed by B. Douillard et al. in the paper: